 Upper Level Writing Requirements

-In addition to the mandatory first year legal research and writing curriculum, all students matriculating at Georgia Law must successfully complete both the 2L Writing Requirement and the Capstone Writing Requirement.
+All students must successfully complete both the 2L Writing Requirement and the Capstone Writing Requirement.
 Before the conclusion of their second year, students must take a one semester class (for a minimum of two credit hours) that has been designated as meeting the criteria for the 2L Writing Requirement.

 A list of qualifying courses will be published prior to the Fall registration period.